elvijspodnieks/bookstore/README.md

 Copy this project: `git@github.com:elvijspodnieks/bookstore.git`

 ### Requirements:
-1. Have java installed on your system.
+1. Have Java installed on your system.
 You can download it here https://www.java.com/download/
 2. Has Apache Maven installed on your system.
 You can download it from the official website at https://maven.apache. org/download.cgi <br />

 ### Launch from your IDE
-You can also run app from an IDE that supports Apache Maven, such as IntelliJ IDEA, Eclipse, or NetBeans.
-To do this, you can import your Maven-based Spring Boot project into the IDE and use the IDE's built-in support for Maven to run the application.
+You can run the app from a IDE that supports Apache Maven, such as IntelliJ IDEA, Eclipse, or NetBeans.
+To do this, You can import your Maven-based Spring Boot project into the IDE and use the IDE's built-in support for Maven to run the application.

-aApplication is using a port
+Application is using a port 8080

 ![bookstore](https://user-images.githubusercontent.com/84780001/225000870-a024e48c-dfe6-45c2-8baf-53ec276bcac1.gif)